 I didn’t know about shadow work.

 The gray morning light seeped through the window in my room, waking me from my blissful slumber.

 Then, the dread of facing another day.
-It’s so warm, cozy and safe under the covers.
+It’s so warm and cozy under the covers.
 Why can’t I just stay here?

 All I knew was that if I could, I would’ve disappeared.